tjdharamsi/E4571-Personalisation-Theory-Project/README.md

 We implemented our models using two approaches:
  - Collaborative filtering based (Approach 1)
  - Non-negative Matrix Factorization (NMF)based (Approach 2)

+We used cross-validation for all of our developed models, which helped us in selecting the best model for comparison against the benchmark.

 For both these approaches, we implemented two separate models for this study - one model was developed from scratch, while one was developed using [Surprise](http://surpriselib.com/).

 **Results**: